 Oxford University Careers Service

-A dedicated advisor from the Careers Service, Sara Smalley, is available to offer advice to partners of University staff.
+A dedicated advisor from the Careers Service, Lara Hayward, is available to offer advice to partners of University staff.
 You can be referred for a one-to-one session via the Welcome Service or the Newcomers' Club.
 You can also access lots of useful information via the Careers Service website, or subscribe to their blog.

 'Opportunities in Oxford' group

 The Opportunities in Oxford group of the University Newcomers' Club provides support and advice for those who are looking for work, considering volunteering, or are interested in career planning or personal development.
 At the meetings, invited speakers focus on career-related topics such as how to write job applications, prepare for interviews, manage career change, and understand cultural differences in the workplace.

 The University is one of the largest employers in the area, employing over 10,000 staff.
 You can search for current vacancies here.
 Specific insight into professional and management careers at the University is detailed in Careers in Administration at Oxford.
 It may be helpful to refer to 'Tips on applying for a job at the University of Oxford' before or during your application.

 The University runs its own Temporary Staffing Service, sourcing skilled support and technical temporary staff for short or fixed periods of time.
 Once you have registered with the service, you will be kept up to date about any vacancies which match your skills and experience.
 This can be an excellent stepping stone to a more permanent role, either within the University or elsewhere.